CraftSpider/dpytest/README.md

 This is a package to allow testing of discord.py.
 It is only compatible with the rewrite version, and is still in early alpha.
+It relies on pytest-asyncio for asynchronous test running, as discord.py is coroutine driven.

 # Usage